-- 1. Lift the deck to the highest position.

-- 2. Move pin C to the selected hole.

-- 3. Lower the deck until the lift lever is stopped by the pin.
+- 1. Lift the deck to the highest position Using the foot lift pedal. - 2.
+Move pin C to the selected hole. - 3.
+Lower the deck until latch lift lever is stopped by the pin.

 NOTES:

 - Height of cut may vary due to the amount of tread on the tires, tire diameter or inflation pressure. - For best results, adjust the rear deck rollers for the height of cut to be used (see below).